oldany/dropmind/README.md

 ------------------------------------------------------------------------

-## ✨ Features

-DropMind focuses on one simple idea:

-**capture things quickly and retrieve them later.**

-Typical things you can drop into DropMind:
+## ✨ What you can capture

+DropMind is built for fast, frictionless capture.

+You can quickly drop:

 - links to read later
 - screenshots from mobile